und3fined/medium-unlocker/README.md

 ### Note

-- Medium Unlocker will not receive new updates.
+- Medium Unlocker will not receive new updates for MS Edge.
 Go to [Wiki](https://github.com/und3fined/medium-unlocker/wiki/Install-extension-for-Chromium-(base)-browser#install-extension-for-ms-edge) get tips install extension on MS Edge

 ### Get more information